codelibs/fess-docs/en/13.6/admin/dataconfig-guide.rst

 The format is key/value.
 For keys, they are the same as database crawling.
-You can use values in CSV file as cell[number](cell1 is a first cell).
+You can use values in CSV file as cell[number] (cell1 is a first cell).
 If cell does not exist, it returns null.

 CsvListDataStore
 ------------

-Use when crawling a large number of files.
-You can shorten the crawl execution time by placing a CSV file that contains the updated file path and crawling only the specified path.
+You can use CsvListDataStore to crawl a large number of target files, and also reduce the crawling time to use CSV file which contains only updated file paths.

-Write the path in the following format.
+The file format is as below.

 ::

     [Action]<Separator character>[Path]

-Specify one of the following for the action.
+Specify one of the following value for Action.

 create：Created file
 modify：Updated file
 delete：Deleted file

+For Path, you can sepecify a path in the same notation as a setting for file crawling.

-For example, create test.csv in /home/john/csv and the content is below.
+For example, create test.csv in /home/john/csv, and the content is below.

-For the path, describe the path in the same notation as when specifying the path to be crawled by file crawl.

 ::